mjnaderi/dotfiles/README.md

 My Dotfiles
 ===========

-This is Mohammad Javad Naderi's dotfiles repository.
+This is My dotfiles repository.
 You can learn more about dotfiles [here](https://dotfiles.github.io/).

 Requirements
 ------------

 It is better to install these packages before installing dotfiles.

+* Zsh shell
 * Tilda (https://github.com/lanoxx/tilda)
 * Vim
 * Git